Submit a request

 Additional layout options include:

-- Max selection - By putting a value into this field authors can specify how many elements students can select when giving an answer.
+• Max selection - By putting a value into this field authors can specify how many elements learners can select when giving an answer.
 For unlimited amount of selections insert 0.

 You can also decide to use an image as a grid background.
 Upload it in the Background Image section and then specify its width, height and opacity if needed.